MENTOR: Reinforcement Learning via Flexible Teacher-Optimized Rewards for Tool-Use Distillation: Related Work

-Previous studies have mainly trained student models to clone teacher-generated trajectories as a method for transferring tool-use capabilities to SLMs~\cite{liu2024mobilellm, kang2025distilling, lyu2025correction}.
-However, SFT-based distillation faces a critical scalability challenge~\cite{sun2025climbing, yin2025enhancing}, as it is infeasible to curate a static dataset that covers every possible scenario.
-A key limitation that arises from this data dependency is that models learn to mimic the superficial format of a reasoning trajectory to produce a correct final answer, without internalizing the underlying logical process~\cite{kandpal2023large, dai2024beyond, li2025llms}.
-By contrast, \ours{} employs an \textbf{RL-based distillation} framework, where the teacher's trajectory is used not for direct imitation, but serves as a reference to guide an exploratory learning process aimed at developing a more \textbf{generalizable} problem-solving method.
+To transfer advanced capabilities to SLMs, knowledge distillation typically employs supervised fine-tuning (SFT) to clone teacher-generated trajectories~\cite{liu2024mobilellm, kang2025distilling, song2025rationale, lyu2025correction}.
+Despite its prevalence, SFT-based distillation faces limitations in out-of-domain generalization, as static datasets cannot cover unseen reasoning paths~\cite{sun2025climbing, yin2025enhancing}.
+A critical consequence is that student models tend toward \textbf{imitation} by matching the token distribution of trajectories without \textbf{internalizing} the underlying strategic logic~\cite{kandpal2023large, dai2024beyond, li2025llms}.
+In contrast to these imitation-based methods, \ours{} utilizes an RL-based distillation framework.
+The teacher's trajectory serves not as a target for rigid sequential matching but as a strategic reference to guide an exploratory process aimed at fostering a more generalizable problem-solving methodology.